 Table of Contents

-On the 30th anniversary of his professional career, we felt it necessary to cover a KJ Choi WITB review to honor his commitment to golf.
-Erin Blakely, Senior Golf Source founder met with the first Korean to earn a PGA Tour card.
+On the 31st anniversary of his professional career, we felt it necessary to cover a KJ Choi WITB review to honor his commitment to golf.
+Erin Blakely, Senior Golf Source founder met with the first Korean player to earn a PGA Tour card.

 Choi paved the way for Y.E.
 Yang to win the 2009 PGA Championship and Tom Kim and Sunjae Im to flourish as professionals.